martinechtner/meetup_client_rails/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/martinechtner/meetup_client_rails.
+Bug reports and pull requests are welcome on GitHub.

 ## License